oskarhenriksson/ProjectedHypersurfaces.jl/README.md

 [![Documentation](https://img.shields.io/badge/docs-dev-blue.svg)](https://oskarhenriksson.github.io/ProjectedHypersurfaces.jl/dev/)
 [![CI](https://github.com/oskarhenriksson/ProjectedHypersurfaces.jl/actions/workflows/ci.yml/badge.svg)](https://github.com/oskarhenriksson/ProjectedHypersurfaces.jl/actions/workflows/ci.yml)

-This repository implements "numerical elimination" techniques for representing, and computing the complement of, real hypersurfaces that arise through projection of a known variety.
+This package implements **numerical elimination** techniques for real algebraic hypersurfaces that arise as the Zariski closure of the projection of a variety with known defining equations.

-It is based on the paper [Elimination Without Eliminating: Computing Complements of Real Hypersurfaces Using Pseudo-Witness Sets](https://arxiv.org/abs/2601.04383) by Paul Breiding, John Cobb, Aviva Englander, Nayda Farnsworth, Jon Hauenstein, Oskar Henriksson, David Johnson, Jordy Lopez Garcia, and Deepak Mundayur.
+The key concept from numerical algebraic geometry that underlies the package is that of **pseudo-witness sets**.
+For an accessible introduction, as well as some new results on which this package builds, see the recent preprint [Elimination Without Eliminating: Computing Complements of Real Hypersurfaces Using Pseudo-Witness Sets](https://arxiv.org/abs/2601.04383) by Paul Breiding, John Cobb, Aviva Englander, Nayda Farnsworth, Jon Hauenstein, Oskar Henriksson, David Johnson, Jordy Lopez Garcia, and Deepak Mundayur (2026).

+> [!NOTE]
+> This package is under active early development.
+Interfaces and behavior may change as the package evolves.
+In particular, no formal versioned releases are not available yet.
+For reproducible use, consider pinning to a specific git commit.
+If you encounter bugs, have questions or want to propose features, feel free to raise an [issue](https://github.com/oskarhenriksson/ProjectedHypersurfaces.jl/issues) or reach out directly to one of the authors.

 ## Installation